Like a Stone

-"Like a Stone" is a song by the American rock supergroup Audioslave, released as the second single from their eponymous debut studio album Audioslave in April 2003.
-The song topped both the Billboard Hot Mainstream Rock Tracks and Hot Modern Rock Tracks charts, and reached number 31 on the Hot 100 chart, making it their biggest US hit.
+"Like a Stone" is a song by the American rock supergroup Audioslave, released as the second single from their debut studio album, Audioslave, in January 2003.
+The song topped both the US Billboard Mainstream Rock Tracks and Modern Rock Tracks charts and reached number 31 on the Billboard Hot 100 chart, making it their biggest US hit.

 Background and composition

 Bassist Tim Commerford claimed that the song is about an old man waiting for death, who sits in a house alone after all his friends and family have passed on, waiting to be reunited with them.
 However, while Commerford originally thought it was a song about love and romance, the band's singer and songwriter Chris Cornell explained that "It's a song about concentrating on the afterlife you would hope for, rather than the normal monotheistic approach: You work really hard all your life to be a good person and a moral persona and fair and generous, and then you go to hell anyway."

 The melancholy tone and certain parts of the lyrics of "Like a Stone" have prompted some to wonder if Cornell wrote the song about the late Alice in Chains singer Layne Staley, who died in April 2002.
 Cornell denied this, saying "No. I'm not one of those guys where, like, something happens and then I go run around, 'Ooh, 9/11, and now it's 9/12, let me write about that.
 I wrote the lyrics before he died. [...]
 You can misinterpret that stuff pretty easy, but I don't tend to sit down and plan on writing about a specific issue.
 They come up or they don't."